LCRH1883/Snapstudio/BUILD_PLAN.md

     - Manual check: SettingsScreen renders correctly and reads the current sort order from DataStore.
     - Notes: Added SettingsScreen with top app bar, radio options bound to DataStore sort order, and about/placeholder version text.

-[ ] 3.3 – Connect Settings to navigation and data
+[x] 3.3 – Connect Settings to navigation and data
     - Add navigation from the main screen to Settings (e.g., top app bar icon).
     - When the sort order changes:
       - Persist it via DataStore.
       - Trigger reload of photos in the ViewModel with the new order.
     - Manual check: Changing the sort order in Settings and returning to the main screen should show photos in the correct order (verify by comparing to the device gallery).
+    - Notes: Main screen collects sort-order preferences and calls ViewModel.loadPhotos on changes; SettingsScreen writes to DataStore via radio options.

 ------------------------------------------------------------
 PHASE 4 – Main Swipe UI with Gestures
 ------------------------------------------------------------

-[ ] 4.1 – Basic main screen layout
+[x] 4.1 – Basic main screen layout
     - Create MainSwipeScreen composable that:
       - Displays the current photo using Coil’s AsyncImage (or equivalent).
       - Shows optional overlay UI:
       - A simple top bar with app title and Settings icon.
       - A small hint text for gestures (e.g., “Swipe left to delete, right to keep, up to share”).
     - Manual check: With fake or debug images, confirm the layout works in both portrait and (optionally) landscape.
+    - Notes: Added MainSwipeScreen with AsyncImage full-bleed photo, top bar + settings icon, gesture hint, and keep/delete buttons; wired main route to it.

-[ ] 4.2 – Implement swipe gesture handling
+[x] 4.2 – Implement swipe gesture handling
     - Use Compose gesture APIs (e.g. pointerInput, swipeable, or draggable) to detect:
       - Horizontal swipes: distinguish left vs right.
       - Vertical swipe upwards to trigger the bottom menu.